VERSES Announces Change of Name to Verses AI Inc.

-/EIN News/ -- VANCOUVER, British Columbia, March 31, 2023 (GLOBE NEWSWIRE) -- Vancouver, British Columbia, March 31, 2023 - VERSES Technologies Inc. (the “Company”) (NEO:VERS) (OTCQX:VRSSF) is pleased to announce that further to its March 8, 2023 news release, effective today, March 31, 2023, the Company has changed its name from Verses Technologies Inc. to Verses AI Inc. The new name has been chosen to better reflect the focus of the Company’s business.
-The Company will keep its trading symbol on the NEO Exchange Inc. “VERS”.
+VANCOUVER, British Columbia, March 31, 2023 (GLOBE NEWSWIRE) -- Vancouver, British Columbia, March 31, 2023 - VERSES Technologies Inc. (the "Company") VERS VRSSF is pleased to announce that further to its March 8, 2023 news release, effective today, March 31, 2023, the Company has changed its name from Verses Technologies Inc. to Verses AI Inc. The new name has been chosen to better reflect the focus of the Company's business.
+The Company will keep its trading symbol on the NEO Exchange Inc. "VERS".

 About VERSES